danimal1802/ESP32-S3-sharing-data-between-tasks-with-queue/README.md

 (4) a AHT20 temperature sensor connected to the ESP32 via the I2C (SDA/SCL) ports taking temperature and humidity readings at a specified interval

 (5) a 2004A LCD display connected via I2C to the ESP32 (with external 5v power) and common ground to the USB 5V feed.
 The 3.3v I2C signals from the ESP32-S3 are compatable signal levels to the display.
-The display is set to show the temperature value from the queue and set to read the queue at a specified interval.
+The display is set to show the temperature (C) and humidity values from the 2-deep queue and set to read the queue at a specified interval longer than the sensor read time (to avoid full queue and loss of 2-value sync).

 This specific project by itself is not accomplishing much that cannot be achieved with a single loop program.